 - 2 large potatoes (red or yellow, diced)

-- 1/2 tsp thyme (if substituting, use 1 tbsp of fresh herbs)
+- ½ teaspoon thyme (if substituting, use 1 tablespoon of fresh herbs)

-- 2 tbsp unbleached all purpose flour (use rice flour for a gluten-free version)
+- 2 tablespoon unbleached all purpose flour (use rice flour for a gluten-free version)

 - 12 oz beer